How to find a new CMS

 Align your needs with the CMS offerings

 By now you have your stakeholders, needs, goals, and budget in place.
-You have a rough idea of what the dream solution might look like, and now it’s time to delve deep into the seemingly confusing and advanced world of CMS (or WCM/DXP as it also may be called, adding to the confusion).
+You have a rough idea of what the dream solution might look like, and now it’s time to delve deep into the seemingly confusing and advanced world of CMS.

-There are several different types of CMS: headless, decoupled and traditional.
-Adding to this formula there are closed source versus open source—and we have the even larger and complex offering delivered through a digital experience platform (the mentioned DXP).
+There are several different types of CMS: headless, traditional, and more.
+Adding to this formula there are closed source versus open source—and we have the even larger and complex offering delivered through a digital experience platform (DXP).